Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Conclusion and Remaining Conjectures

 \section{Conclusion and Remaining Conjectures}

 In this paper we have analyzed the sandpile groups of Cayley graphs by careful looking at the underlying structure of cyclic factors in the corresponding polynomial ring.
-While our results partially characterize $\on{Syl}_2(K(G))$ for both small $r$ and $G = Q_n$, the general case appears difficult to handle with these methods.
+While our results partially characterize $\on{Syl}_2(K(G))$, determining the complete structure still seems out of reach at this moment.

 One possible route to extract finer information could be via finding Gr\"{o}bner bases for these polynomials.
 However, we were not able to find strong patterns in the Gr\"{o}bner bases even for $K(Q_n)$, and had difficulty working over $\Z$ with these objects.
 Nevertheless, this appears to be a place for further exploration.